2nthony/vue-remix-icons/README.md

 # Attention

-Now remixicon now support Vue 3 officially, this package will continue sync upstream for Vue 2 users, but if you use Vue 3, better use official package!
+remixicon now support Vue 3 officially, this package will continue sync upstream for Vue 2 users, but if you use Vue 3, better use official package!

 ---